 As of April 29, 2016, GCC residence permit holders will need to apply for a UAE visa before arriving in Dubai.

 (A) If your country of nationality appears on the list below, no advance visa arrangements are required to visit the UAE.
 Simply disembark from your flight at Dubai International Airport and proceed to Immigration, where your passport will be stamped with a 30-day visa, free of charge.

 United States of America

-Citizens of the European countries listed above may also apply for a paid prearranged-visit visa if the on-arrival 90-day visa has been fully utilized, or if they wish to use the prearranged visa instead.
+Citizens of the European countries listed above are also entitled to apply for a paid prearranged-visit visa if the 90-day visa provided on arrival has been fully utilized, or if they wish to use the prearranged visa.

 Apply and pay for your UAE visa online

 Nationals of countries requiring a prearranged UAE visa can now apply and pay for their visas online through emirates.com.

 If you are traveling to or stopping over in Dubai with Emirates, you can submit an application and receive your UAE visa entirely online – without having to submit your passport for stamping.